sswahn/camera/README.md

 # Camera
-Camera provides a set of helper functions for managing video and audio streams from a device's camera and microphone.
+Camera provides a set of methods for managing video and audio streams from a device's camera and microphone.
 This library offers functionalities like starting/stopping the camera, toggling the light, muting audio, capturing photos, and recording videos.

 ## Features
 - Start and stop the device's camera with custom constraints.